 Housing providers cannot ask a tenant who requires an assistive animal to pay a pet deposit or fee for their animal.
 The housing provider cannot require special training for assistive animals.
 Finally, the provider cannot inquire about the nature or the severity of the tenant’s disability.

 Assistive animals help persons with physical or psychiatric disabilities.
 Assistive animals can include service animals, emotional support animals, or other animals that assist a person with a disability.
 The terms “service,” “support,” and “assistive” can be used inter-changeably to describe the different roles of assistive animals.

 Service animals perform tasks for the benefit of a person with a physical, intellectual, or mental disability.
 Examples include: seeing eye dogs, an animal pulling a wheelchair, or hearing dogs.
 Service animals do not need to be registered with a service animal organization in order to be considered a “service animal.”

-Assistive animals require no special training as it is often simply the presence of the animal that provides the benefit to the person with a disability.
+Assistive animals do not require special training as it is often just the presence of the animal that benefits the person with a disability.